DarkSorrow/TexkyAuth/README.md

 docker compose -p texky up
 ```

+## Directories

+The project will rely on the [account linking](https://developers.flow.com/account-linking) documentation in order to create child account to access a main application

+ 1. App: Administration part

+This is the interface were you can manage details related to your applications

+ 2. Auth: OpenID complient server

+This is the server that will create and manage account for your apps.
+It should respect the openID best practice and allow all protocol to be fully implemented in order to gain control of an account.

+ 3. Schema / db-data: Database related

+Data and schema related to the database.

 ## 🧐 Features
 - Fully compliant openID connect server
 - Leverage zero knowledge concept to avoid sharing sensitive content